blockiyt/hoferland-corona-api/README.md

 # HoferLand Corona API 🦠

-An RESTful API to get the current infection data from https://landkreis-hof.de/ written in NodeJS.
+An Json API to get the current infection data from https://landkreis-hof.de/ written in NodeJS.

 ## Features ⚙️